Tessabaxter12/Let-s-Cook/Readme.md

 <img src="public/images/RecipeLetsCookIcon.jpeg" width="1000" height="250">

 Ever open the fridge and not know what to cook?
 Let this app help you cook up an idea.
-Search by random recipes or add a main ingredient you have on hand like chicken, fish, eggs, ect. and the app will sort recipes based on that ingredient.
+Search by random recipes or add a main ingredient you have on hand like chicken, beef, eggs, ect. and the app will sort recipes based on that ingredient.

 ## Built With:
 - Node